 A student must be in their room of instruction during class time.
 A pass from their teacher must be used if the student leaves the classroom during class time.
-Students in possession of stolen hall passes will be assigned a disciplinary consequence.
+Students are not to leave the classroom during the first or last 10 minutes of class unless deemed an emergency by the supervising teacher or adult.